University-Projectss/Software-Engineering-Project/CONTRIBUTING.md

 ## Patterns Used

-# Frontend
+### Frontend

-We used **Higher Order Component** (HOC) which is a component that receives another component.
+We use *Higher Order Component* (HOC) which is a component that receives another component.
 The HOC contains certain logic that we want to apply to the component that we pass as a parameter.
 After applying that logic, the HOC returns the element with the additional logic.

-# Backend
+### Backend

-We used **Model View Controller** (MVC) design pattern which specifies that an application consists of a data model, presentation information, and control information.
+We use the *Model View Controller* (MVC) design pattern which specifies that an application consists of a data model, presentation information, and control information.
 The pattern requires that each of these be separated into different objects.

 ## Setting Up Your Development Environment